KitchenAid KEK1222SX Review

 Pros: Retro look, fast boiling

 Cons: Hard to pour, no temperature adjustment, no temperature holding

 Our Analysis and Test Results

-The KitchenAid is unique in its class as it sustains the aesthetics of the previous generation of stovetop water heating appliances.
+The KitchenAid KEK1222SX is unique in the class as it sustains the aesthetics of the previous generation of stovetop water heating appliances.
 The improvements on the classic design are limited but significant.
-The KitchenAid offers a much shorter boiling interval, the removal of the steam whistle and the addition of an automatic shut off.
+Specifically, the KitchenAid offers a much shorter boiling interval and the steam whistle has been replaced by an automatic shut-off.

 Our boil time analysis is quite simple.
-We take 4 cups of 57° F tap water, turn the unit on at the same time as a stopwatch and use a digital thermometer to mark when the water reaches 201° F — the average boiling point at our lab's elevation.
+We pour 4 cups of 57° F tap water, into the unit, turn it to boil and, at the same time, start a stopwatch.
+A digital thermometer is dangled into the water and the water reaches 201° F — the average boiling point at our lab's elevation — we stop the clock.
 The KitchenAid's electric heating element brings the water in its reservoir to a rolling boil in a mere 4 min, 6 sec.
-That's average for the group.
+That's well below average for the group.

 Ease of Use Features

 The KitchenAid does not offer temperature selection nor a temperature holding option — though it does offer an automatic shut-off feature that engages after a boil has been reached.
 The water reservoir material is stainless steel and the lid covering it is removable.
 This model has a max-fill line at 1.25L.
 Finally, this product has a classic kettle-style spout.

 We think of value in terms of a product's quality, functionality, and cost compared to other products in its class.
 In this light, a product that offers higher quality and functionality for a comparable price, or offers similar quality and functionality for less money will increase in its value.
 The KitchenAid is a quality kettle, yet it offers little in the way of higher-end features.
 Moreover, it is on the pricier end of the spectrum for electric kettles of this type.
 As such, we don't consider this product to be a great value.